soham1/ft-dl/README.md

-# Fairy Tail Video Downloader
+# Fairy Tail Episode Downloader

 This application lets you download most subbed episodes of Fairy Tail in 720p.
 If not, 360p.